docmd-io/docs/docs/recipes/custom-fonts.md

 ---
-title: "Recipe: Custom Fonts"
+title: "Recipe: Adding Custom Fonts"
 description: "Personalize your documentation by importing Google Fonts."
 ---

-# Adding Custom Fonts

 `docmd` uses CSS variables to manage typography.
 Changing your site's font is as easy as creating a custom stylesheet.